 Cancer has an incidence approximating 1 per 1000 pregnancies (Parazzini, 2017; Salani, 2014).
 One third are diagnosed prenatally, and the others within 12 months of delivery.
 Some of the more frequent ones are shown in Figure 63-1.
 Breast cancer is found in 1 in 5000 pregnancies, thyroid—1 in 7000, and cervical—1 in 8500 (Smith, 2003).
 These, along with lymphoma and melanoma, account for 65 percent of malignancy cases in pregnancy (Eibye, 2013).
 For some cancers—ovary, endometrium, and breast—evidence suggests that high parity is protective (Högnäs, 2014).

 Proportion of malignancies during pregnancy and within 12 months of delivery in 4.85 million women from the California Cancer Registry.
 GI = gastrointestinal.
 (Data from Smith, 2003.)

 During pregnancy, cancer management poses unique problems related to fetal concerns, and treatment must be individualized.
 Considerations include the type and stage of malignancy, the desire for pregnancy continuation, and inherent risks associated with modifying or delaying cancer treatment.

 CANCER THERAPY IN PREGNANCY

 Operative procedures indicated for cancer include those for diagnosis, staging, or therapy.
 Fortunately, most procedures that do not interfere with the reproductive tract are well tolerated by both mother and fetus (Chap.
-46).
+46, Medications and Surgeries).
 Although many operations have classically been deferred until after 12 to 14 weeks’ gestation to minimize miscarriage risks, this probably is not necessary.
 We are of the opinion that surgery should be performed regardless of gestational age if maternal well-being is imperiled.